Acceptable Use Policy

 J. Incidental Personal Use of Technology Resources

-1. Technology resources may be used by district personnel for personal purposes provided that the use does not interfere with the Clark County School District’s ability to carry out District business, does not interfere with the employee’s duties, does not subject the Clark County School District to increased costs or risks, and does not violate the terms of the Acceptable Use Policy.
+1. Technology resources may be used by District personnel for personal purposes provided that the use does not interfere with the District’s ability to carry out District business, does not interfere with the employee’s duties, does not subject the District to increased costs or risks, and does not violate the terms of this Acceptable Use Policy.

-The use of computer network technology resources shall be consistent with all Clark County School District policies and regulations including, but not limited to, 3990, 3991.
+The use of computer network technology resources shall be consistent with all District policies and regulations, including, but not limited to, Regulation 3990 and Regulation 3991.

 Students will receive access to the District’s network resources unless a parent/guardian explicitly indicates the student should not have access to the District network resources.
 All staff will receive access to the District’s network resources upon employment.